-In the Phoenix Outdoor Program at SUWS, the wilderness is the forefront of treatment and the 12-step structure is infused into the daily activities of its students.
+At SUWS outdoor treatment center, the wilderness is the forefront of therapy and the 12-step structure is infused into the daily activities of its students.
 12-step exposure puts many tools in a student’s toolbox along with motivational enhancement, cognitive behavioral therapy, dialectical behavior therapy, neuro- feedback and supplemental activities such as equine assisted therapy, yoga, mindfulness and meditation practices.

 Recovery Support provides a guide for translating daily wilderness skills at SUWS into a 12-step recovery process so that when they leave the program, students have already been forming the habits of a 12-step lifestyle.
-By addressing the concepts embedded in the 12-steps through didactic instruction, time for reflection, opportunities to translate the steps into physical activity, and coaching of daily habits, a culture of support, positivity, and vulnerability are fostered among students in the Phoenix program.
+By addressing the concepts embedded in the 12-steps through didactic instruction, time for reflection, opportunities to translate the steps into physical activity, and coaching of daily habits, a culture of support, positivity, and vulnerability are fostered among students at SUWS of the Carolinas treatment center.
 Ultimately, students are given the opportunity to practice the 12-steps and how they will be implemented outside of SUWS so they can envision how they can take the steps and run with them!

 Medication management: There is no medication available that is designed to treat marijuana abuse.
 However, if your child is struggling with a co-occurring disorder, he or she may be prescribed medication to control the presence of any distressing symptoms.
-All medication use will be a joint decision between you and your child’s psychiatrist, with whom your child will meet on an as-needed basis.
-Our psychiatrist is available to meet with students at base camp every other week in the fall, winter, and spring, and every week in the summer.
+During therapy, all medication use will be a combined decision between you and your child’s psychiatrist, with whom your child will meet on an as-needed basis.
+Our psychiatrist is available to meet with students at the base camp at our treatment center every other week in the fall, winter, and spring, and every week in the summer.
 Additionally, we have a registered nurse on staff and all of our field staff are trained in medication administration.

-Individual therapy: Each student in our Phoenix Program receives individual counseling sessions with a licensed mental health professional on a regular basis.
-Through individual therapy, your child can work through any emotional issues he or she may be struggling with and can continue to work on the skills needed to remain sober.
+Individual therapy: Each teen or adolescent at our treatment center receives individual counseling sessions with a licensed mental health professional on a regular basis.
+Through individual therapy, your son or daughter can work through any emotional issues he or she may be struggling with and can continue to work on the skills needed to remain sober.

-Group therapy: Group therapy in the Phoenix Program at SUWS of the Carolinas focuses on substance abuse topics and the 12-step model for recovery.
+Group therapy: Group therapy at SUWS of the Carolinas focuses on marijuana abuse and the 12-step model for recovery.
 Possible group topics may include relapse prevention, anger management, and social skills development.

 Experiential therapy: In addition to traditional therapeutic methods, SUWS of the Carolinas offers a number of experiential therapies to provide our students with well-rounded recovery.
 Some of the therapies offered to our students include: